phstc/phstc.github.com/_posts/2010-12-09-scroll-it-a-javascript-bookmarklet-to-automatically-scroll-the-page.md

 ---
 layout: post
-title: Scroll it - A Javascript bookmarklet to automatically scroll the page
+title: "Scroll it - A Javascript bookmarklet to automatically scroll the page"
 ---